 Network security is important to INFINETIX.
 The OpenSSL HeartBleed bug is actively being exploited and is getting significant press in the news.
 INFINETIX is using SSH as our primary access from the outside world to our customers’ services and Intellectual Property (e.g. Subversion code repositories, Bugzilla and other internal web services).
 SSH uses the OpenSSL library for key generation, however, SSH is not exploitable via the HeartBleed bug.
 Also, the OpenSSL version on the INFINETIX primary SSH server was not exploitable.

 Please note that as an INFINETIX customer, you will have to take steps to secure your SSH private key.
 To learn more about what to do and why read the section below titled INFINETIX SSH/SVN/Bugzilla Users: Action Required!

 To read up on some of the security issues associated with this issue, a good forum is:

-All internal servers at INFINETIX have now been updated to insure they incorporate the latest fix for the HearBleed bug issue.
+All internal servers at INFINETIX have now been updated to ensure they incorporate the latest fix for the HearBleed bug issue.

 Customer Product Vulnerability:

-Any Linux and/or Android based webserver/mailserver product that supports TLS/SSL connections is potentially vulnerable to this issue.
+Any Linux and/or Android-based webserver/mailserver product that supports TLS/SSL connections is potentially vulnerable to this issue.
 Since INFINETIX has developed products with TLS/SSL services, we are examining those systems for vulnerabilities now.
 Some systems may have a vulnerable version of OpenSSL, but not be vulnerable, because the web services are not enabled.
-If you have concerns with your particular product, please contact us at 509-922-5629, or email your normal primary contact.
+If you have concerns about your particular product, please contact us at 509-922-5629, or email your normal primary contact.